dwsdolce/guitar_tap/README.md

  ## To run this software from source:
  * Download the source code or clone the repository from https://github.com/dwsdolce/guitar_tap
  * Install python from https://www.python.org/
+ * Open a cmd window or shell/terminal that can run python
  * pip install numpy, scipy, pyaudio. pyqt6, matplotlib
  * python guitar_tap.py